hdShang/arxiv-daily/docs/cs-CV/2025-12-12/papers/251211321v1-keyframeface-from-text-to-expressive-facial-keyframes.md

 ---
 layout: default
-title: KeyframeFace: From Text to Expressive Facial Keyframes
+title: "KeyframeFace: From Text to Expressive Facial Keyframes"
 ---

 # KeyframeFace: From Text to Expressive Facial Keyframes